prahaladbelavadi/codahale.com/about.md

 title: about me
 ---

-I'm a software engineer and a cyclist.
-I live in Berkeley, CA, and I work  for [Yammer](http://www.yammer.com), the enterprise social network, as their infrastructure architect.
+I'm a software engineer in Berkeley, CA.

 Some things I believe: